MaggGomes/flask/esof/docs/assignment5.md

 </p>

 The project is well structured, but the metric fails because the modules ***ctx.py*** and ***app.py*** are present in all modules, withe the purpose to ombine all other modules.
 However, all other modules are independent except the ones who combine all tecnologies and functionalites to make this framework work.
 After some investigation of the test code implementation, we verified that ***ctx.py*** and ***app.py*** not being well separated, was leading to more extensive and costly tests, with several calls to these modules.
-This could mean that the necessity of future test implementations for these modules, could lead to an increased maintenance cost, due to the complexity of the implementation fo the tests.
+This could mean that the necessity of future test implementations for these modules, could lead to an increased maintenance cost, due to the complexity of the implementation of the tests.